Non Operative Treatment for Knee Arthritis

 As an optimist, you might argue that when stem cells rupture from the mechanical trauma, they might release helpful proteins into the knee just like a PRP injection.
 While these proteins inside stem cells could be beneficial, the high cost of these stem cell injections does not justify the theoretical benefit in my opinion.

 Stem cell injections are not FDA regulated.
 They are not scientifically shown to improve arthritis symptoms.
-Please be careful in pursuing this option as there are many charlatans in this space.
+Please be careful in pursuing this option, as there are many charlatans in this space.
 The FTC is suing predatory stem cell clinics for making false claims.

 Topical